Get E-Book

 Closing Watchers

-watcher.close();Releases the OS-level watch handle.
-On Linux, that's the inotify watch descriptor.
-On macOS, the FSEvents stream.
-Same cleanup principle as closing file descriptors - the OS has finite resources, and leaking watchers in a long-running process eventually hits limits.
+Closing releases the OS-level watch handle.
+On Linux, that is the inotify watch descriptor.
+On macOS, it may be a kqueue-backed file watch or an FSEvents-backed directory watch.
+The cleanup principle is the same as closing file descriptors: the OS has finite resources, and leaking watchers in a long-running process eventually hits limits.

-If watchers are created dynamically - say, one per user session or one per uploaded file - track them in a Map and close them when the associated resource is cleaned up.
-Leaking 10 watchers a minute adds up to 14,000 leaked watchers per day.
-You'll hit the inotify limit within hours.
+If watchers are created at runtime, say one per user session or one per uploaded file, track them in a Map and close them when the associated resource is cleaned up.
+Leaking 10 watchers a minute adds up to 14,000 leaked watchers per day, enough to hit the inotify limit within hours.

 fs.watchFile() and Stat Polling